 CCM is pleased to offer the Sustainable CT Training Workshop series to help municipalities complete sustainability actions and submit for Sustainable CT certification.
 The 3-hour workshops are no cost to CCM members and will feature presentations and interactive sessions with municipal leaders that achieved Sustainable CT certification in 2018, highlighting success stories in Sustainable CT's nine action categories.
 Each workshop will include a brief overview of Sustainable CT in addition to content-specific information.
 Some workshops will be hosted in Sustainable CT certified towns and include show and tell best practices.
 All trainings in the Sustainable CT Workshop Series are eligible for Certified Connecticut Municipal Official (CCMO) credits.

-Check back here or visit our training page (http://www.ccm-ct.org/municipal-training-events) to learn more.
+Visit the CCM training page to learn more.